Hyphen-Global-AG/hyphen-climate-framework/README.md

 As more and more public sector guidance rolls out and regulatory oversight focuses on climate risk mitigation, the Hyphen Framework is ready to serve relevant GHG and ODS data to smart contracts automating and augmenting climate action.

-Our Framework is built on a [REST](https://de.wikipedia.org/wiki/Representational_State_Transfer)-based [API](https://en.wikipedia.org/wiki/API#:~:text=An%20application%20programming%20interface%20%28API%29%20is%20a%20connection,connection%20or%20interface%20is%20called%20an%20API%20specification.), [Solidity](https://en.wikipedia.org/wiki/Solidity) Smart Contracts, [Ethereum](https://en.wikipedia.org/wiki/Ethereum) [Blockchain](https://en.wikipedia.org/wiki/Blockchain) and the [Chainlink](https://chain.link/) [Oracle](https://www.gemini.com/cryptopedia/what-is-chainlink-and-how-does-it-work) network.
+Our Framework is built on a [REST](https://de.wikipedia.org/wiki/Representational_State_Transfer)-based [API](https://en.wikipedia.org/wiki/API#:~:text=An%20application%20programming%20interface%20%28API%29%20is%20a%20connection,connection%20or%20interface%20is%20called%20an%20API%20specification.), [Solidity](https://en.wikipedia.org/wiki/Solidity) Smart Contracts, Avalanche [Blockchain](https://en.wikipedia.org/wiki/Blockchain) and the [Chainlink](https://chain.link/) [Oracle](https://www.gemini.com/cryptopedia/what-is-chainlink-and-how-does-it-work) network.

 Find more information on Hyphen Global and our initiatives on our website https://www.hyphen.earth/